wp-plugins/wp-members/readme.txt

 == Changelog ==

+= 3.2.7 =

+* Fix console error from nonce by implementing different nonce names.
+* Updated packaged POT file for legacy lanaguage files.
+Updated legacy language files to use new POT.
+* Full removal of legacy language files that are available as language packs from https://translate.wordpress.org/projects/wp-plugins/wp-members/
+* Added jQuery UI stylesheet (fixes issue with main options tab settings modal).

-= 3.2.6.1 =
+= 3.2.6 =

 * Update to evaluate required fields as not null (instead of false).
 * Added wpmem_tos_link_tag filter.
 * Added $button_html parameter to wpmem_register_form_buttons filter.
 * Added wpmem_serve_menu filter.
-* Fixed display issue with password shortcode which caused message dialog to display in default state.
-* Fixed console error with short form nonce.

-= 3.2.6 =

 * Added nonce to short form (long form was added in 3.2.5).
 * Password change function only can be fired if user is logged in.
 * Added "all" argument to wpmem_user_data() to retrieve either all user meta or WP-Members fields only.